 Not only do analysts need to be able to use widely known applications like Excel and Access, but they also need to be able to use software like SAP, Supply Chain Guru, and any other software that may be essential to their job.

 Along with supply chain analysis and optimization, it’s important that your analysts understand the fundamentals of supply chain management like production, sourcing, distribution, etc. When companies look for a supply chain analyst, the ideal candidate is someone with the analyst skills along with general supply chain knowledge.

 Analytical Capabilities Leveraged by Analysts

-I have already discussed how ability to analyze data is among the most important skills required for a successful supply chain analyst career path.
-However, in order to analyze data, analysts leverage various analytical capabilities.
+We’ve discussed how important it is to analyze data in this position.
+We are going to explore further some of the analytical capabilities needed by Supply chain analysts to be successful in their roles.
 SAS had published a report on various levels of supply chain analytics and here are the 8 different analytical capabilities:

 Standard Reports –

 An essential analytical capability most often used by analyst would be the ability to prepare reports.
 These reports may be sent to anyone within the supply chain.
 An example of this would be a weekly case-fill report.